rahil627/my-programming-stuff/langs/programming-languages.md

 Odin
   - from the hand-made network
-  - like C, not object-oriented, with a belief that *data and procedures (functions) should be seperate, and that behaviors (class's functions/methods?) shouldn't even exist!* :o very rad
+  - like C, cute, not object-oriented, with a belief that *data and procedures (functions) should be seperate, and that behaviors (class's functions/methods?) shouldn't even exist!* :o very rad
+  - parses emoticons!!
   - influenced by Go

-V
+V(lang)
   - C-like
   - gc optional